Lewisham Underwater

 Image: Deluge beer mat, Ladywell 1968

-River walks, clean-ups and other activities will run across 2022 to connect communities with the waterways we all share.
+River walks, clean-ups and other activities ran throughout 2022 to connect communities with the waterways we all share.

 To celebrate the project, public artwork was commissioned and launched on the banks of the Quaggy in central Lewisham in spring 2023.
 Inspired by the memories of local people and connecting the 1968 floods with the existential climate and ecological emergency, the site-specific artwork has sustainability at its core.

-Share your memories of the Great Flood of 1968 or of Lewisham’s rivers and waterways.
+Explore memories of the Great Flood of 1968 and of Lewisham’s rivers and waterways here.

 Project team